madhavan-raja/flaskblog/README.md

 # flaskblog
-Yes, this is from the Corey Schafer tutorials!
+Yes, this is from the Corey Schafer tutorials